…A World of Fun

 Other outdoor adventures happen seasonally: waterfront canoeing and kayaking, guided hikes- check our calendar for availability.

-Purchase a Day Pass to explore one of five trails.
+Purchase a site fee Day Pass to explore the ranch.
+Hike one of five trails.
+Most begin on Ghost Ranch property and transition to US Forest Service property.
 If you are at Ghost Ranch as an overnight lodging guest or for another paid activity like a tour or trail ride, the day pass is included in your fee.

 Guided hikes are available on the Ghost Ranch Peace Corps trail.
 This is a half-day hike that ends on the lakeside.
 Purchase your ticket on the calendar below.
 Ages 8 and above.